openstates/documentation/contributing/getting-started.rst

 Next Steps
 ----------

 At this point you're ready to run scrapers and contribute fixes.

-Right now the most important task in front of us is converting scrapers to pupa, see :doc:`pupa-conversion` and consider helping us out today!
+Hop onto `our GitHub ticket queue<https://github.com/openstates/openstates/issues>`_, pick an Issue to solve, and then submit a Pull Request!

 .. _getting-help: